Midnite raises $2.5M for its esports betting platform – TechCrunch

 “In the past, betting on esports has been carried out by unregulated operators, which meant that the unregulated market was several times bigger than the regulated market.
 Many operators offering esports betting would not be licensed, were not taking responsible gambling seriously or even performing age verification checks.
 This meant customers want to bet on esports were often placing themselves at risk.

 “We are creating a safe and responsible environment for these fans.
 Customer safety is our top priority and we are taking it very seriously.
-We are doing everything by the book to ensure our community is safeguarded and are compliant with all the regulations in markets where we are operational”.
+We are doing everything by the book to ensure our community is safeguarded and are compliant with all the regulations in markets where we are operational.”